jfpatrick/accsoft-gui-rad-comrad/docs/api/widgets/crelateddisplaybutton.rst

 Otherwise, path will stay relative to the location of the file that contains the :class:`~comrad.CRelatedDisplayButton` instance.

+When more than one display is specified in :attr:`~comrad.CRelatedDisplayButton.filenames`, user will have to choose where to navigate on click, via dropdown menu.

+Right clicking on :class:`~comrad.CRelatedDisplayButton` allows to open a display in a new window, even if default configuration is set for inline display replacement.
+In case of multiple related displays, user is also able to choose which one to open in the new window.

 You can parametrize linked displays via :attr:`~comrad.CRelatedDisplayButton.macros` property.